mumoshu/node-detacher/README.md

 - Deregister the node from target groups or CLBs
   - Deregister the node from the target group specified by `attachment.spec.awsTargets[]`.
   - Deregister the node from the CLBs specified by `attachment.spec.awsLoadBalancers[]`
+- Gracefully stop all the pods running on the node in the descending order of `node-detacher.variant.run/deletion-priority` annotation values.
 - Mark the node as "being detached"
   - So that in the next loop we won't duplicate the work of de-registering the node
   - More concretely, set the node condition `NodeBeingDetached=True` and a node annotation `node-detacher.variant.run/detaching=true`